apinf/docs/docs/organization/minutes/2017-04-03-Sprint40-Planning-Meeting-Minutes.md

 * 2224 - No effective using of data on client side:  organisation profile & dashboard page
 * 2074 - Drop URL validation on ElasticSearch host in proxy settings
 * 2389 - Test Umbrella version 0.14.0
+* 2166 - Effect of General Data Protection Regulation (GDPR) to apinf - Jarkko - 2